code-423n4/2022-10-paladin/README.md

 There is only 1 contract in the scope of this contest: `WardenPledge`

-### WardenPledge (316 sloc)
+### WardenPledge (317 sloc)

-WardenPledge is a contract supposed to receive ERC20 incentives (ERC20 tokens must be whitelsited before being deposited) that will be distributed to users that delegate veCRV boost power (using the Boostv2 contract) through the Warden Pledge contract.
+WardenPledge is a contract supposed to receive ERC20 incentives (ERC20 tokens must be whitelisted before being deposited) that will be distributed to users that delegate veCRV boost power (using the Boostv2 contract) through the Warden Pledge contract.
 DAOs/Protocols/etc.. will be able to set a Pledge with a given reward per vote delegated, for a fixed duration, and pay only for the boost effectively received (delegators rewards calculations take in account the boost delegation decrease over time).
-For more infos, see "System Overview".
+For more info, see "System Overview".

 External Calls:
 - To `ERC20` contracts (through the `SafeERC20` lib):